DaWin: Training-free Dynamic Weight Interpolation for Robust Adaptation: Discussion

 \section{Discussion}

 \textbf{Accuracy and runtime trade-off.} While we focus on improving accuracy through model merging approaches, it is crucial to ensure the extra computation demands of \ours during inference are manageable.
 Fig. \ref{fig:runtime} presents trade-offs between the accuracy and wall-clock time for various merging methods.
-For methods requiring hyperparameter tuning, e.g., WiSE-FT and Task Arithmetic, the wall-block time (logarithm of second) reflects a cumulative time for evaluations across all hyperparameters.
+For methods requiring hyperparameter tuning, e.g., WiSE-FT and Task Arithmetic, the wall-clock time (logarithm of second) reflects a cumulative time for evaluations across all hyperparameters.
 For methods like \ours or AdaMerging, we include the time required for additional workloads.
-In both settings, \ours shows favorable trade-offs that outperform the most efficient one in terms of accuracy while its runtime is far less than computation-heavier methods such as per sample interpolation without mixture modeling (Sample-wise Interp.) or AdaMerging.
+In both settings, \ours shows favorable trade-offs that outperform the most efficient one in terms of accuracy while its runtime is far less than computation-heavy methods such as per-sample interpolation without mixture modeling (Sample-wise Interp.) or AdaMerging.
 Thus, \ours provides a high-performing merging solution that can be flexibly adapted considering a given cost budget.

 {\textbf{Theoretical analysis.}} To understand the empirical success of \ours, we present an analytic behavior of entropy-based dynamic weight interpolation in contrast to input-independent uniform weight interpolation, which yields a uniform interpolation coefficient \citep{wortsman2022model}. \begin{lemma}[\textbf{Expert-biased weighting behavior of \ours}; Proof is deferred to Appendix \ref{appendix:sec:proof}] Suppose we have $M$ different models $\{f(\cdot;\theta_{j})\}_{j=1}^{M}$ parameterized by $\{\theta_{j}\}_{j=1}^{M}$ with a homogeneous architecture defined by $f(\cdot)$.
-Let $\lambda(x)=(\lambda_{1}(x),\dots,\lambda_{M}(x))$ be the sample-wise interpolation coefficient vector given $x$.
-If the models that render a correct prediction for $x$ always have smaller output entropy $H(\cdot)$ compared with the models rendering an incorrect prediction, \ours's interpolation coefficients of true experts for the sample $x$ are always greater than $\frac{1}{M}$.
-That is,
+Let $\lambda(x)=(\lambda_{1}(x),\dots,\lambda_{M}(x))$ be the sample-wise interpolation coefficient vector given $x$, and $[f(x;\theta)]_{c}$ denotes the probability mass for class $c$.
+Then, we have